lsst-ts/ts_atmcs/doc/index.rst

 ============

 ``lsst.ts.ATMCSSimulator`` is developed at https://github.com/lsst-ts/ts_ATMCSSimulator.
-You can find Jira issues for this module using `labels=ts_ATMCSSimulator <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20labels%20%20%3D%20ts_ATMCSSimulator>`_.
+You can find Jira issues for this module using `project=DM and labels=ts_ATMCSSimulator <https://jira.lsstcorp.org/issues/?jql=project%3DDM%20AND%20labels%3Dts_ATMCSSimulator>`_.

 .. _lsst.ts.ATMCSSimulator-pyapi: